isaaccasm/Augmentation_on_the_fly/README.md

 - <b>rotation</b>: (min angle, max angle)

 Both values are in degrees.
 It performs a rotation of the image.
+    1. `use_colour`: The colour of the patches, a value or list with 3 values between 0 and 255.
 - <b>sample_pairing</b>: (min_weight, max_weight, mix_images, mix_labels).

 The values for min_weight and max_weight must be between 0 and 1.